Competitive Tryout Process

 Injury/Illness affecting tryouts

 This policy relates to the handling of situations where, because of injury, a player is unable to participate in tryouts according to the schedule This policy covers injuries incurred by players prior to the start of tryouts, as well as injuries incurred during the tryout period.
 In all cases a doctor’s note must be provided to the Rep Coach Coordinator as evidence that the player cannot participate in team tryouts.
 In addition, the nature of the injury and the expected return date of the player are required.
 To determine the subsequent status of the returning player, the Coordinator will consult with a variety of sources to obtain sufficient information about the player so that a reasoned decision can be made that considers both what is best for the player as well as the affected team or teams.
-The sources may include, but not be limited to, the player’s previous coaches, the current coach of the team the player wishes to join and any other appropriate source deemed relevant by the Director of Competitive Programs.
+The sources may include, but not be limited to, the player’s previous coaches, the current coach of the team the player wishes to join and any other appropriate source deemed relevant by the VP Competitive.

 Sibling/Twin Policy